mpinar/MachineLearning/Coursework_Mert_Pinar.md

 >errorOnNN -> 0.003284871809
 ![3InputCumu](https://github.com/mpinar/MachineLearning/blob/master/NN%203%20input%20cumulative.png?raw=true)

 The scaled data was tested with Neuralnet by using `caret` library for this operation.
-After this, the experiment with the scaled data is achieved by putting the output to MAPE error test, which it's performance with scaled data is observed as poor.
+After this, the experiment with the scaled data is achieved by putting the output to RMSE error test, which it's performance with scaled data is observed as poor.
 ```r
 library(caret)